Main / Edit / History / / Users Area

 Character Set Considerations

-One of the things that can be used for exploits is messing up-with character set, providing invalid character set.
+One of the things that can be used for exploits is messing with character sets, such as providing an invalid character set.

 There are many exploits that use invalid character set to do bad things, for example XSS.
 This is especially frequent with non-ASCII compatible encodings like Shift-JIS.

-So the recommendation is to use Unicode UTF-8 encoding anywhere and validate the input.
+So the recommendation is to use Unicode UTF-8 encoding everywhere and validate the input.

 CppCMS text widgets forms, JSON parser do this by default.
 However if for some reason you prefer to use POST/GET data directly like: